RajalakshmiGit-hub/MarkdownDocumentation/Search Destination Cities API Documentation.md

 # **API to Search Destination Cities** -  ***API Documentation***

 Use the cities endpoint of the Aviationstack API to search for destination cities.
-(Aviationstack API)
 ### **URL**
 #### GET https://api.aviationstack.com/v1/cities?access\_key=YOUR\_ACCESS\_KEY
 ### **Query Parameters**